fpsom/elixir-ml-biostats-hackathon/episode-01.md

 >  notion of cumulative reward.
 The agent learns to achieve a goal in an uncertain, potentially complex environment and make a sequence of decisions.
 A typical example of reinforcement learning
 >  problems is an autonomous driving car.[[4]](#4)

+> ## Note 2: Structured vs Unstructured Data
+> So far, we have been though two datasets, Breast Cancer Wisconsin (Diagnostic) and and Boston houses price Data Set.
+Both were well defined and pretty organized, meaning that they were stored in
+> a data table format, matrices `X` and `y` were well specified, we had no missing values, linear dependencies between features had been possibly removed (we will check that in the following
+> episodes) etc. In most cases, this is the latest version of datasets, because in fact we are one step before applying machine learning algorithms to it.
+A few prior steps are (raw) data
+> collection, feature extraction and data filtering.
+Concerning collecting data, there is a bunch it on the internet, from videos to audio tracks, from websites to online articles, from genome
+> databases to Google images.
+And at this point the difference between structured and unstructered data is detected. **Structured data** is comprised of clearly defined data types whose pattern
+> makes them easily searchable.
+It is usually resides in relational databases ([RDBMS](https://www.goskills.com/Development/Resources/RDBMS-basics)).
+This format is eminently searchable both with
+> human generated queries and via algorithms using type of data and field names, such as alphabetical or numeric, currency or date. **Unstructured data** is essentially everything else.
+Unstructured
+> data has internal structure but is not structured via pre-defined data models or schema.
+It may be textual or non-textual, and human- or machine-generated.
+It may also be stored within a
+> non-relational database like NoSQL.
+Typical human-generated unstructured data includes: emails, text files, websites, etc. [[5]](#5)

 ## What is a model?

-In the rest of this first episode, we will introduce some basic machine learning terminology and techniques, in order to examine it more emphatically in the following episodes.
-The first significant thing to emphasize is the difference betewwn machine learning algorithms and models.
+For beginners, this is very confusing as often “machine learning algorithm” is used interchangeably with “machine learning model.”
+Are they the same thing or something different?.
 When we talk about an **algorithm** in machine learning, we mean a procedure that is run on data to create a machine learning model.
-So actually, the **model** is the output of the algorithm, in other words the set of rules/parameters that link input with output data.
-In classification problems, a model could be function that takes as inputs feature vectors (i.e. vectors of the same dimensionality as the number of columns of input data matrix) and these vectors are classified into the corresponding groups based on the output's sign.
+So actually, the **model** is the output of the algorithm, in other words the set of rules/parameters that link input with output data.[[6]](#6) In classification problems, a model could be function that takes as inputs feature vectors (i.e. vectors of the same dimensionality as the number of columns of input data matrix) and these vectors are classified into the corresponding groups based on the output's sign.
 In regression problems, on the other hand, the output of the function is the predicted value, in our case, the average price of the house. \
 Evidently, to define this optimized model that fits well in our data, we first need to apply a machine learning algorithm.
 In fact, there are many machine learning algorithms.
 Some of them are:
 - Linear Regression
 - Logistic Regression